hannahditchburn/AerOptGUI/README.md

 compile a of lot diferent of tools (fortunatley it is only required to be run once).

 ### Compiling the code
-Once the setup is complete we can enter the docker container with the following command.
+Once this is complete we now have a docker image we can use to create a contaner with the following command.

 ```
-winpty docker run -it -v "$(pwd)":/AerOptGUI qt/mxe:win64
+docker run -it -v "${pwd}":/AerOptGUI --name QT-build qt/mxe:win64
 ```

-Note if you previously closed `Git Bash` will need to use `cd` to move into the git repo.
-If you downloaded it in your home folder just run `cd AerOptGUI` if you downloaded it elsewhere you will need to go there.
+This command should place us on a command prompt inside the container we just created.
+You can tell because the prompt should say:
+"root@xyz123/:#" where xyz123 will be a series of random letters and numbers.

-Once inside the container we need to run the following to compile the code:
+From here we simply need to run the following to compile the code.

 ```
 	cd /AerOptGUI/
 	qmake GeneticGui-docker.pro